 Ensuring a candidate is a good fit is the most important part of making a successful placement.
 Not doing so can lead to disgruntled clients and their employees and customers.
-In more serious cases, it can even lead to negligent hiring claims.
+Not to mention, you may miss out on the placement fee you negotiated.
+However, in more serious cases, it can even lead to negligent hiring claims.

 As a recruiter, you might take on many responsibilities of employers, like conducting pre-employment tests.
 If you offer contract staffing services, you need to learn as much about the individual’s background as possible.
-Failing to do so can be considered negligent hiring and land you in a lawsuit.
+Failing to do so can be considered negligent hiring and land you in a lawsuit like the one in this article.

 What is negligent hiring?